 For an SSO-enabled organization, Content Delivery APIs work as expected.
 The Content Delivery API requests are GET calls and they use the stack’s delivery tokens to fetch content.
 No changes are required.

 Content Management API

 Any user who accesses the SSO-enabled organization through IdP login cannot make Content Management API requests since it requires a user authtoken.
 Below we will explain a couple options on how to utilize the Content Management API for specific users when SSO is enabled.

 Since the owner of an organization can access an SSO-enabled organization through Contentstack credentials as well, he/she has a user authtoken.
-The owner can use this authtoken (received in response of the ‘Login’ request) to make Content Management API requests.
+The owner can use this authtoken (received in the response of the ‘Login’ request) to make Content Management API requests.

 Similarly, if Strict Mode is disabled for an SSO-enabled organization, and if a few users have been given permission to access the organization through Contentstack credentials (by enabling the Allow Access Without SSO option in Organization > Users), then these users can use the authtoken to make Content Management API requests.

 How do I enable SSO for an organization?

 To enable SSO for an organization in Contentstack, you must be the owner of the organization and SSO must be part of your Contentstack plan.
 If you meet these two conditions, you can set up SSO for your organization.
 Read how to set up SSO in Contentstack.